 Short-term indirect impacts could occur to desert bighorn sheep due to construction noise and a general increase in human activity directly adjacent to occupied islands of habitat that support the full range of biological needs for the Soda Mountain population including foraging and breeding.
-Night work is not expected to occur; therefore, lighting is not a concern.
+Night work would not expected to occur; therefore, lighting would not be a concern.
 Human activity is currently present in the form of off-highway vehicle use and camping; however, during construction, the entire northwestern face of the occupied habitat would be exposed to constant activity throughout the day.
 Construction would include a combination of extended lower-level noise, but there would also be periods of loud and/or abrupt noise, which can have particularly negative effects on desert bighorn sheep.
 Startling may cause ewes to briefly abandon lambs or may cause lambs to be knocked off or stumble off of ledges and steep slopes, among other effects, resulting in injury and mortality.
 This effect might also be considered a possible direct impact.
 Repeated startling noise events may cause desert bighorn sheep to artificially adjust their use of the habitat island to other locations within the South Soda Mountains that may not support the key resources needed or preferred by the desert bighorn sheep.
 These impacts would be considered significant without mitigation.
-With the implementation of APM BIO-37, MM BIO-2, MM BIO-4, MM BIO-6.
-MM-BIO-23, MM BIO-24, MM BIO-25, MM BIO-26, and MM-BIO-27, these impacts would be considered to be less than significant with mitigation.
+With the implementation of APM BIO-37, MM BIO-2, MM BIO-5, and MM BIO-8, MM BIO-23, MM BIO-24, and MM BIO-25, these impacts would be less than significant with mitigation.